Doctrine of God – THEO 626

 Research Project: Final Submission Assignment

 The student will present a 12-15 page research paper which presents the topic, analyzes the material, and defends the thesis.
 There will be one scholarly source used for each page of writing.
-(MLO: D)
+(CLO: D)

 Theological Reflection Journal Assignment

 The student will keep a weekly journal reflecting on the importance and significance of the study of the Christian doctrine of God.
 The journal will reflect on personal, practical, and ministry applications of what the student is learning.
 The student will write a journal entry each week for a total of 8 entries.
 The entire theological reflection journal assignment will be submitted during Module 8: Week 8.
-(MLO: F)
+(CLO: F)

 Essay Assignments (2)